kta870m/Data-Visualisation/readme.md

 ## Overview
-This repository is dedicated to the **Project Standup 1** assignment, where we collaboratively develop a software solution as part of our course.
+This repository is dedicated to the **Project Standup** assignment, where we collaboratively develop a software solution as part of our course.
 The project includes team-based coding, data analysis, and visualizations.
 The purpose of this `README.md` is to provide a clear guide on how to use the repository, track project progress, and contribute effectively.

 ## Project Structure
 The repository is organized into the following sections: